 Run a final spellcheck (you can't be too careful), and that's it.
 I'm done.
 All that remains is to put the date on the title page, next to those two magic words...
 First Draft.

-Disclaimer: I do not work for, and have no stake, financial or otherwise, in Scrivener or its developers Literature & Latte.
+Disclaimer: I have no stake, financial or otherwise, in Scrivener or its developers Literature & Latte.
 I just love their software.